BendyLand/blfmt/README.md

 The idea for this project originated from the desire to have a gofmt style text formatter that worked with other programming languages, as well as other file types, such as plain text files.

-However, unlike gofmt, I would like `icfmt` to be very slightly customizable.
+However, unlike gofmt, I would like `icfmt` to be very slightly customizable in specific places.
 I understand that the strictness was an intentional design choice of gofmt, but I personally wanted to allow small changes to be made to the configuration for each file type, such as the amount of characters you want to have on a line before inserting a newline, or how many empty lines you want between blocks (whether you're writing paragraphs or code blocks).